 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith~ Hebrew 12:1-2

-There are a number of terms for it, some of them colorful.
-Sometimes it’s called “throwing in the towel” or “flaking out.”
-I generally refer to it as “calling it. ”The military calls it “deserting your post”, my kids call it “canning” and the English call it “bunking off”.
+There are a number of terms for it, some of them rather colorful.
+Sometimes it’s called “throwing in the towel”, “giving notice” or “bowing out.”
+I generally refer to it as “calling it. ”The military calls it “deserting your post”, the English call it “bunking off”.
 I will not repeat the phrase my Father had for it; all you need to know is that it’s not the least bit appropriate.

 Runners call it “hitting the wall.”
 I am partial to that particular expression because “hitting the wall” is about more than quitting.
 Hitting the wall is a moment in a race that appears to come out of nowhere.
 Suddenly the runner is overcome with negative thoughts and overwhelmed by the enormity of the task ahead.
 Every muscle begs for mercy.
 The runner longs to just give up and go home.